igcbioinformatics/ADER/README.md

 		Account for batch effects and paired data
 		Performing ANOVA-like comparisons

-### LO 9 - Understand specificies of differential gene expression in the case of single-cell RNA-Seq
+### LO 9 - Understand specificies of differential gene expression in single-cell RNAseq

 #### 	LO 9.1 - Generate a count matrix for a single-cell RNAseq dataset (Chromium - 10x Genomics)
 		Specificities of single-cell RNAseq, using the Chromium system as example